SkylineCommunications/Skyline.DataMiner.CICD.Tools.DataMinerDeploy/CICD.Tools.DataminerDeploy/README.md

 ### Authentication and Tokens

-You can choose to add the DATAMINER_CATALOG_TOKEN to an environment variable instead and skip having to pass along the ken.
+You can choose to add the DATAMINER_CATALOG_TOKEN to an environment variable instead and skip having to pass along the dm-catalog-token.
 ```console
 dataminer-package-deploy from-catalog --artifact-id "dmscript/f764389f-5404-4c32-9ac9-b54366a3d5e0"
 ```